blueeaglex/Python-Snippets/README.md

 # Python snippet
-Some useful snippet for python programming.
+Some useful snippets for python programming.